Santosh3672/VSD-Physical-Verification-Workshop/README.md

 ![](https://github.com/Santosh3672/VSD-Physical-Verification-Workshop/blob/main/Workshop-Flyer.jpeg)
-**Day 1:**
+# VSD Physical verification using Sky 130 workshop Aug 11-16
+##Day 1:

-Skywater 130 : skywater is name of foundry and it is based on 130nm technology.
+Skywater 130 : Skywater is name of foundry and it is based on 130nm technology.

 PDK (Process design kit) : Bundles of files and documentation needed by chip designer to work with process.